Why truly non-toxic? Why super-green cleaning?

 Essential Oil

-With antibacterial and freshening properties, essential oils make great green cleaners without the toxic fumes from store bought cleaners.
+Antibacterial and freshening properties, essential oils make great green cleaners without the toxic fumes from store bought cleaners.
+Lemon, tea tree, rosemary, wild orange, lavender, eucalyptus, peppermint cinnamon, pine and thyme are our favorites!

 Olive Oil